VISCOUNTESS RHONDDA (MARGARET HAIG THOMAS)

 Born in Bayswater, London Margaret Haig Thomas was a classic Suffragette.
 She was educated, outspoken and refused to be treated as a second-class citizen because of her gender.
 She noted early on that while ambition was regarded as a virtue in young men, it was seen as vice in young women.

 Margaret joined Emmeline Pankhurst’s Women’s Social and Political Union and organised their first meeting at Newport, much to the disapproval of her fox-hunting husband, Humphrey Mackworth.
-In 1908 Margaret was arrested and imprisoned for attempting to blow up a letter box with a home-made bomb.
+She organised public meetings, inviting speakers such as Emmeline Pankhurst, and spoke from public platforms on many occasions, often to hostile audiences.
+Accompanied by Annie Kenney, she addressed the Liberal Club in Merthyr, her father's constituency, where they were both pelted with herrings and tomatoes.
+During the general election of 1910 she broke through a police cordon and jumped on to the running board of Prime Minister Asquith's car.
+In 1913 Margaret was arrested and imprisoned for attempting to blow up a letter box in Risca Road with a home-made bomb.
 Refusing to be bailed out by Humphrey, she went on hunger-strike and was eventually released after five days without food.
+She was released after five days under the terms of what was known as the ‘Cat and Mouse Act’ – which allowed hunger strikers to be temporarily released on license until fit to resume their sentences, at which time they could be re-arrested.
+While on release, Margaret’s fine was paid anonymously.

 RUSSELL DEACON WRITES